 History of the American Silver Eagle Dollar (courtesy of Wikipedia)

 The American Silver Eagle is the official silver bullion coin of the United States.
 It was first released by the United States Mint on Nov 24, 1986.
 It is struck only in the one-troy ounce size, which has a nominal face value of $1 and is guaranteed to contain one troy ounce of 99.9% pure silver.
 Its content, weight, and purity are certified by the United States Mint.
 In addition to the bullion version, the United States Mint has produced a proof version and an uncirculated version for coin collectors.
 The Silver Eagle has been produced at the Philadelphia Mint, the San Francisco Mint, and the West Point Mint.
-Here are some of the coin cases and coin albums we offer designed for Silver Eagles below.
+Below are the coin cases, albums and coin capsules we offer designed for Silver Eagles.

 BONUS LIMITED TIME OFFER - When you purchase a SAFE Coin Case* - you will receive FREE a pack of 5 strips of Intercept Technology providing advanced tarnish protection for your coins.
 Read more about Intercept Technology here.